kanthida/2014-04-23-uib/novice/git/01-backup.md

 and "unique" really does mean unique: every change to any set of files on any machine has a unique 40-character identifier.
-Our first commit was given the ID f22b25e3233b4645dabd0d81e651fe074bd8e73b, so let's try this:
+Our first commit was as seen from the logs given the ID f22b25e3233b4645dabd0d81e651fe074bd8e73b, so let's try this: